 2. COAs are tied to vendors, not lots

 A Certificate of Analysis is lot-specific by design.
 Lab X tests batch 2026-04-22-A and issues a COA for that batch.
 The next batch from the same supplier — 2026-05-01-B — gets a different COA.
-Tying the COA to the vendor record (which Lightspeed and most POSes do by default) loses that distinction.
+Tying the COA only to the vendor or item record loses that distinction.

-When the state inspector asks "show me the COA for the units of strain Y that you sold on May 15," tying COAs to vendors instead of lots means you can't actually answer.
-You can show the most recent COA the supplier sent you.
-That's not the right one.
+When the state inspector asks "show me the COA for the units of strain Y that you sold on May 15," tying COAs to vendors instead of lots means the team may not be able to answer cleanly.
+They can show the most recent COA the supplier sent, but that may not be the right one.

 3. Receiving accepts what you tell it to